mukhtar-github/react-advanced/README.md

 So it would be better, if we should have one useState and one fuction controlling the state.
 So we can do that by setting up one useState value.

+We're using Spread operator inside the setPerson function to copy the old values of the person's object first.
+The we update the properties of the object dynamically.

 ### Forms Corresponding Projects

 8 Lorem Ipsum Generator